Spotlight inversion by orthogonal projections: Computed examples

 Using this data, we formed a local tomography experiment by retrospective down-sampling of the data.
 We selected $40 \times 40$ pixel spotlight window (or region of interest, ROI) from the image domain and formed local tomography experiment by selecting the subset of X-rays that intersect the ROI, discarding all remaining data.
 This way, we ended having local tomography data $b \in \mathbb{R}^{14\,664}$ and forward model

 with $x \in \mathbb{R}^{16\,384}$, $x_1 \in \mathbb{R}^{1\,600}$ and $x_2 \in \mathbb{R}^{14\,784}$.
 Observe that $n_2>m$, so a full spotlight projection is not feasible.

-The level of measurement noise in the experiment is not known.
+The level of measurement noise in the X-ray tomography experiment is not known.
 In the following, the noise $E$ is modeled as Gaussian scaled white noise,

-with the noise standard deviation $\sigma$ estimated from a empty space patch (i.e., rays observed outside the attenuating target) of the original data, leading to an estimate for the standard deviation $\sigma = 0.0031$.
+with the noise standard deviation $\sigma$ estimated from a empty space patch (i.e., X-rays observed outside the attenuating target) of the original data, leading to an estimate for the standard deviation $\sigma = 0.0031$.

 All computed reconstructions are Maximum A Posteriori (MAP) estimates, utilizing the noise model \eqref{eq:noisemod} and prior model

 For the experiments, the prior standard deviation was set to $\zeta = 2.5 \cdot 10^{-4}$, and the feasibility of the selection was verified by visual assessment of the full domain local tomography reconstruction using the model $b= \mA x$.
 The MAP estimate using the full domain model is shown in Figure \ref{fig:fullMAP}.
 The spotlight part of the full domain model solution, shown on the right, is the restriction of the solution to the ROI, and it serves as the ground truth for the estimates computed based on the spotlight model $\mA_1 x_1$.
 We denote the spotlight part of the MAP estimate with the model $\mA x$, or ground truth, as $x^{\ast}_1$.
 To assess the performance of the spotlight inversion, we define the relative error of any reconstruction $x_1$ by the formula